J. R. R. Tolkien

 About this listen

-In the 25 years since Tolkien’s death in September 1973, millions have read The Hobbit, The Lord of the Rings and The Silmarillion and become fascinated about the very private man behind the books.
+In more than 40 years since Tolkien’s death in September 1973, millions have read The Hobbit, The Lord of the Rings and The Silmarillion and become fascinated about the very private man behind the books.

 Then suddenly his life changed dramatically.
 One day while marking essay papers he found himself writing ‘In a hole in the ground there lived a hobbit’ – and worldwide renown awaited him.

-Humphrey Carpenter was given unrestricted access to all Tolkien’s papers and interviewed his friends and family.
-From these sources he follows the long and painful process of creation that produced The Lord of the Rings and The Silmarillion and offers a wealth of information about the life and work of the 20th century's most cherished author.
+Humphrey Carpenter was given unrestricted access to all Tolkien’s papers, and interviewed his friends and family.
+From these sources he follows the long and painful process of creation that produced The Hobbit, The Lord of the Rings and The Silmarillion and offers a wealth of information about the life and work of the twentieth century’s most cherished author.

 ©2018 Humphrey Carpenter (P)2018 HarperCollins Publishers LimitedCritic Reviews